-Turning the engine switch OFF after turning off the TRAC and VSC systems will automatically re-enable them.
+Turning the "ENGINE START STOP" or the engine switch OFF after turning off the TRAC and VSC systems will automatically re-enable them.

 n Automatic TRAC reactivation

 If only the TRAC system is turned off, the TRAC system will turn on when vehicle speed increases.